KAM35 T - Air conditioner GORENJE - Free user manual and instructions

 1. Press ON/OFF to turn off the air conditioner.

-2. Open the filter panel door on the back off the air and remove.
+2. Open the filter panel door on the back of the air conditioner and remove.

-3. Remove the tapping screw from the consider air intake filter panel door and remove.
+3. Remove the tapping screw from the condenser air intake filter panel door and remove.

 5. Air dry the filter completely before replacing to ensure maximum efficiency.